biojppm/rapidyaml/README.md

 ### Known limitations

+ryml does not follow the standard in the following situations:

-* ryml does not handle complex elements as mapping keys: keys must be simple values and cannot themselves be mappings or sequences.
+* complex elements as mapping keys: keys must be simple values and cannot themselves be mappings or sequences.
 Yaml test suite
   cases:
     * [KK5P](https://github.com/yaml/yaml-test-suite/tree/master/test/KK5P.tml)
+* these directives have no effect and are ignored:
+    * `%YAML`
+    * `%TAG`
+    * any other directives found at document level which start with the `%` character

 ------